shawlu95/Beyond-LeetCode-SQL/LeetCode/185_Department_Top_Three_Salaries/README.md

 * Department No. 1 has 0 above him.
 * Department No. 2 has 1 above him.
 * Department No. 3 has 2 above him.
 The conditions are set-up for correlated subquery.
-In subquery, we can use an equi-join (*DepartmentId*) and non-equi join (*Salary*) to filter the outer query.
+In subquery, we can use an equijoin (*DepartmentId*) and non-equijoin (*Salary*) to filter the outer query.

-Basic [MySQL solution](mysql_correlated_subquery.sql) implementing the equi-join and non-equi join logic above.
+Basic [MySQL solution](mysql_correlated_subquery.sql) implementing the equijoin and non-equijoin logic above.
 ```
 SELECT
   d.Name AS 'Department'